What Is Considered Arson in New York?

 - He intentionally damages a building or a motor vehicle by starting a fire, AND

-- The defendant has reason to know that the circumstances are such that there is a reasonable possibility that a person is present inside such building or motor vehicle.
+- The defendant has reason to know that the circumstances are such that there is a reasonable possibility that a person is present inside such a building or motor vehicle.

 Penalties and Sentencing for New York Arson in the Second Degree